-Maggie Munn (she/they) is a Gunggari person and campaigner for Amnesty International Australia.
-These are her words on Transgender Day of Remembrance, an annual observance that honours the memory of trans and gender diverse whose lives were lost in acts of transphobic violence.
+Maggie Munn (they/them) is a Gunggari person and campaigner for Amnesty International Australia.
+These are their words on Transgender Day of Remembrance, an annual observance that honours the memory of trans and gender diverse whose lives were lost in acts of transphobic violence.

 The LGBTQIA+ community has long experienced violence and discrimination, lack of understanding and prejudice, but our trans siblings have and continue to suffer extreme violence.